eclipse-archived/thym/CONTRIBUTING.md

     $ git push origin                   # pushes all the updates to your fork, which should be in-sync with 'upstream'

-* Create a topic branch based on master, Please avoid working directly on the
+* Create a topic branch based on master, Please avoid working directly on the master
 ````
    $ git checkout -b my_contribution
 ````